Skip to main content

 The wizard walks you through:

 2. Gateway port — defaults to 18789.
-Change it here if that port is already in use.
+Change it here if that port is in use.

 3. System service--install-daemon installs the gateway as a background service so it starts at login.
 Recommended for persistent deployments.